 Speed up your writing and reduce spelling and grammar errors with text predictions for Microsoft Word.
 When typing, users will receive suggested text that can be accepted by hitting the tab key or ignored by just continuing to type.
 The feature will be able to provide recommendations based on your writing style.
 Text predictions will be enabled automatically when available and can be toggled on or off by choosing Review > the Editor dropdown menu > Text Predictions.

 Comments will be easier to view thanks to a change in the design that provides users with a focused view of comments, as well as an optional “all comments” view via the Comments pane.
 Users can access comments with the Ctrl+Enter keyboard shortcut.

 The comments feature in word will also receive upgrades to make it more user friendly.
 When you mention someone with an @, co-authors will not be able to see your comments before they are complete.
 Users will also be able to directly respond to comments from their email notifications.

-See details on free Microsoft Office products, including installation instructions, at our Microsoft Office webpage.Tags: Microsoft Office
+See details on free Microsoft Office products, including installation instructions, at our Microsoft Office webpage.Tags: annual review, Microsoft Office